E-mail | SIS | Moodle | Helpdesk | Libraries | cuni.cz | CIS More

 Cell Morphogenesis

-The group of Ass.
-Prof. Fatima Cvrčková and Prof. Viktor Žárský is focused predominantly on the molecular mechanisms of cell polarity.
+The group of Prof. Fatima Cvrčková and Prof. Viktor Žárský is focused predominantly on the molecular mechanisms of cell polarity.
 The group researches proteins and protein complexes involved in polarised exocytosis and organisation of the cytoskeleton (particularly the multiprotein complex Exocyst and the cytoskeleton-organising formin family).
 The group also investigates the signalling pathways coordinating cell polarity establishment.
 Part of the team is located at the Institute of Experimental Botany AS CR.

 Cell growth and differentiation,

-The laboratory of Matyáš Fendrych aims to reveal the molecular and physiological processes that govern the growth of plant cells and organs.
+The laboratory of Dr Matyáš Fendrych aims to reveal the molecular and physiological processes that govern the growth of plant cells and organs.
 In the focus of our research lies the intriguing plasma membrane-cell wall interface that is crucial for perception and regulation of the cell wall properties.
 We study the mechanisms of growth regulation and coordination on the supra-cellular scale during the development and differentiation of plant organs.
 We use the Arabidopsis thaliana model system, and we combine molecular biology tools with advanced live-cell imaging, genetically encoded fluorescence sensors, specialised vertical microscopy and microfluidic techniques

 Plant Ecological Physiology